 <?xml version="1.0" encoding="utf-8"?> <StyleSheet xmlns="http://querix.com"> <ElementFilter ElementName="Application"> <StyleSheet> <DoStyleAction> <SetProperty> <PropertyPath> <PropertyName>Font</PropertyName> <PropertyName>Family</PropertyName> </PropertyPath> <PropertyValue> <Name>Cambria</Name> </PropertyValue> </SetProperty> </DoStyleAction> <DoStyleAction> <SetProperty> <PropertyPath> <PropertyName>Timeout</PropertyName> </PropertyPath> <PropertyValue>10</PropertyValue> </SetProperty> </DoStyleAction> </StyleSheet> </ElementFilter> </StyleSheet> |

-Both master and user themes can be edited in Lycia Theme Designer (recommended) and in the built-it text editor (if you have a considerable experience of creating and editing XML code).
+Both Master and User themes can be edited in Lycia Theme Designer (recommended) and in the built-it text editor (if you have a considerable experience of creating and editing XML code).

 If you want to edit your themes as the XML code, we recommend you first to study the topics given below: